 Reservation System in India

-The first major step towards reservation was taken during British rule under the Government of India Act, 1935, which provided reserved seats in legislative bodies for certain communities.
-After independence, Dr. B.R.
-Ambedkar, who was the chief architect of the Indian Constitution, played an important role in including reservations in the Constitution to uplift the Dalits (who were earlier called untouchables) and tribal communities.
+It was the British rule, when the first step of significance in reservation was achieved through the Government of India Act, 1935, which already included reserved seats in legislative bodies for certain communities.
+After the independence of India, Dr. B.R.
+Ambedkar, the chief architect of the Indian Constitution, took a very important step by bringing reservation in the Constitution for the upliftment of Dalits and tribes, once called untouchables.

-Over time, the reservation policy expanded to include Other Backward Classes (OBCs), based on the recommendations of the Mandal Commission in 1980.
-Today, reservation applies in education, government jobs, and political representation, and its percentage varies from state to state.
+This reservation policy, over the years, was extended to other backward classes based on the recommendations of the Mandal Commission of the year 1980.
+Today reservation can be found in education, jobs in government sectors and representation in political fields and varies from state to state.
+State in percentage.

-Although the reservation system has helped many individuals from marginalized communities gain opportunities, it remains debated.
-Some people consider it to increase caste divisions, while others consider it necessary to remove the inequalities that still exist in Indian society.
+Although the reservation system has opened up opportunities for many people from marginalized communities, it remains a much debated topic.
+It exacerbates caste divisions, while some believe that it is the only way to eradicate the inequalities that still exist in Indian society.

 Table of Contents